PASAUCMerced/Betty/Figures/figure5/README.md

+For the workflow of Betty, as the redundancy reduction performance can be found in figure 12, hence, this part we only provide the calculation of memory consumption estimation.
+We introduce the memory consumption estimation of **lstm aggreagtor**.
-We can execute `memory_estimation.py` to collect inforamtion to estimate the memory consumption in advance.
+We can execute `memory_estimation.py` to collect inforamtion to estimate the memory consumption before pratical execution.
 For example, we use 1-layer GraphSage model + LSTM aggregator using dataset OGBN-arxiv